nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 - Test Case #1: A name or sentence in English
 - A `mission-specification` (`mission-spec.PLEXIL`)
-- Intent Elements:
+- Intent elements:
-    - `intent-element-1`: A `intent-description` in English about the expected behavior from the target system and a `intent-formula` that determines the extent to which the target system maintained the expected behavior, by precisely measuring `deviations from the specified intent` (`intent-element-1.PLEXIL`).
+    - `intent-element-1`: A `intent-description` in English about the expected behavior from the target system and a `intent-formula` that determines the extent to which the target system maintained the expected behavior, by precisely measuring `deviations from the specified intent` (`intent-element-1-sympy-formula.txt`).
-    - `intent-element-2`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-2` (`intent-element-1.PLEXIL`).
+    - `intent-element-2`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-2` (`intent-element-2-sympy-formula.txt`).
-    - `intent-element-3`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-1` (`intent-element-3.PLEXIL`).
+    - `intent-element-3`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-1` (`intent-element-3-sympy-formula.txt`).
-- A `fault-injection-configuration`: Any information that `Fault Injection` component may require to execute a test case.
+- Test configuration: `test-config`:[`any-other-test-level-configuration-options`]: Any information that may be require to run the test.
 For example, the time and the frequency of the faults injected to the target system.

 We collect the information about test case execution with the following format.